-Figures A1, A2, A3 show the datasets we used for different storm conditions.
-The left panel in each figure shows the CODIF dataset and the right panel shows the EDI dataset.
-Red vectors represent average vector in each sampling bin, scaled with the vector shown in lower right corner in each panel.
-Colour of the bin represent the number of one minute data in that bin.
-Figure

-A1 shows the data distribution for quiet geomagnetic conditions, figure A2 shows data distribution for moderate geomagnetic conditions, and figure A3 for active geomagnetic conditions.
+Figures A1, A2, and A3 show the datasets we used for different storm conditions.
+Panel a in each figure shows the CODIF dataset and panel b shows the EDI dataset.
+Red vectors represent the average vector in each sampling bin, scaled with the vector shown in the lower right corner in each panel.
+The color of the bin represents the number of 1 min data in that bin.
+Figure A1 shows the data distribution for quiet geomagnetic conditions, Fig. A2 shows the data distribution for moderate geomagnetic conditions, and Fig. A3 shows that for active geomagnetic conditions.

 Figure A1.
 Distribution of average parallel and convection velocities in the cusps and plasma mantle regions for quiet geomagnetic conditions.
 Lengths of vectors represent convection velocity in each bin, calculated as the average magnitude of vectors.
-Colours indicate the number of one minute measurements in each bin.
-Left panel depicts parallel velocities obtained using CODIF data; right panel depicts convection velocities obtained using EDI data.
+Colors indicate the number of 1 min measurements in each bin.
+Panel (a) depicts parallel velocities obtained using CODIF data; panel (b) depicts convection velocities obtained using EDI data.
 Vectors are scaled as given in the lower right corner of each panel.

 Figure A2.
 Distribution of average parallel and convection velocities in the cusps and plasma mantle regions for moderate geomagnetic conditions.
-Labels are the same as in figure A1.
+Labels are the same as in Fig. A1.

 Figure A3.
 Distribution of average parallel and convection velocities in the cusps and plasma mantle regions for active geomagnetic conditions.
-Labels are the same as in figure A1.
+Labels are the same as in Fig. A1.